tpage99/wcpartners/src/pages/resources/COVID-19.md

 ### Audible

-For as long as schools are closed, we're open.
+For as long as schools are closed, Audible Stories will be available.
 Starting today, kids everywhere can instantly stream an incredible collection of stories, including titles across six different languages, that will help them continue dreaming, learning, and just being kids.
 All stories are free to stream on your desktop, laptop, phone or tablet.
 Explore the collection, select a title and start listening.
 It's that easy.
 Learn more here: https://stories.audible.com/start-listen

 ### Scholastic Learn at Home